CLI Usage

 The generated Foo.flat.json

 contains the compiled version of the flattened instrumented solidity, along with some extra info.
-(For more details see this section).
+(For more details see ).